 The Diploma Programme - DP - requires students to be independent, honest, communicative and committed to their studies.
 The Programme develops students’ knowledge in specific disciplines as well as on important local and world-wide questions.

 EIM students enrolled in the DP programme have a choice of 6 courses.
 Each course is available at 2 levels:

 During their two-year course, each student must carry out an internally assessed research project in each of their subjects.
 In DP2 (the final year of the programme) the official examinations take place in May.

-- Extended Essay in a subject chosen by the student.
-It is a piece of research, culminating in a 4000 word essay.
+- Extended Essay: Students will have the opportunity to do in-depth academic research in one of their six DP subjects.
 This essay provides students with the opportunity to develop their research and writing skills, with intellectual honesty and integrity.

 Students starting out on their IB diploma course must also commit to a personal investment to develop the different aspects of the learner profile.
 You can consult the IB learner profile here